 According to the publication, Canadian lawyers and Quebec notaries travelling internationally with electronic devices face increasing uncertainty about how those electronic devices will be treated by border agents on apprehension by Canadian Border Security Agency (“CBSA”) officers on return to Canada, by border agents in the U.S., or by border agents in other international destinations.
 Border agents’ searches of electronic devices (including smart phones, laptops, and USB sticks) of a legal professional may infringe solicitor-client privilege depending on what is accessed by those border agents.

-With travelers at Canadian airports and border crossings subject to increasing scrutiny, it is important for lawyers and Quebec notaries to understand how the privacy and confidentiality interests of their clients may be impacted by legislation and policies developed to address public safety issues.
+With travellers at Canadian airports and border crossings subject to increasing scrutiny, it is important for lawyers and Quebec notaries to understand how the privacy and confidentiality interests of their clients may be impacted by legislation and policies developed to address public safety issues.
 The document notes that legal counsel should also understand that their profession does not exempt them from policies and processes allowing for access to information that otherwise would be subject to solicitor-client privilege.

 The document concludes with practical guidance for the legal profession when travelling internationally with electronic devices.
 Among the 15 recommendations: lawyers and Quebec notaries consider bringing less data with them when travelling internationally.
 If a cloud-based storage provider is used, the legal professional can delete cloud-based applications before crossing the border and reinstall them at their destination.
 Client contact and calendar information can similarly be deleted from smartphones and subsequently restored through internet services. .